 - High School Opioid Outreach Program – Representatives from the United States Attorney’s Office attend roundtables with local high school administrators, staff, and community leaders to educate them about the problem, and present information to high school students regarding opioids, opioid addiction, and the recent proliferation of counterfeit drugs containing powerful opioids responsible for overdoses and deaths.
 The presentations include information about the physiological effects of different opioids and include real life examples of opioid addiction and overdoses, to include those involving athletes and entertainers, as well as cases investigated in the Phoenix area.

 In addition to these outreach efforts, our AUSAs work proactively with the DEA and local law enforcement to investiga

 te and prosecute persons who distribute opioids that result in an overdose.

 - Elder Fraud Outreach – Under the Elder Justice Initiative, the prosecution of fraud cases perpetrated against the elderly is a high priority.
 The United States Attorney’s Office conducts outreach events informing the public regarding the latest trends and schemes to defraud the elderly.
 The office has designated Elder Justice Coordinators to further this mission.

 The Department of Justice also recently created a National Elder Fraud hotline staffed by experienced case managers who can provide personalized support to callers.
 Case managers will assist callers both with reporting fraud to appropriate agencies and provide resources and referrals to other appropriate services as needed.
 The numbers is 1-833-FRAUD-11 (1-833-372-8311).

-The US Attorney and Community Outreach staff attend community meetings throughout Arizona and are available to speak at local events and community meetings.
-To request a guest speaker send an e-mail with details to firstname.lastname@example.org.
+The office’s Community Outreach staff attend community meetings throughout Arizona and are available to speak at local events and other meetings.
+To request a guest speaker, send an e-mail with details to firstname.lastname@example.org.